-One big factor: perhaps our long use of decarbonization as an organizing principle stood out.
-Another may be: Market Inefficiencies: our Indexes hold smaller & mid-caps not as known to mainstream analysts; fewer analysts in cutting-edge innovations like in electric cars, Li-ion, green hydrogen, fuel cells, solar etc - may add sizable pricing inefficiencies.
-Fewer analysts then in zero-CO2 (and those that are, do excellent work!) on a flood of new attention & price discovery 'animal spirits' in tow, brings scope for gains.
+One big factor perhaps, is our long use of decarbonization as an organizing principle stood out.
+Another: Market Inefficiencies: our Indexes hold smaller & mid-caps not as known to mainstream analysts; fewer analysts in cutting-edge innovations like in electric cars, Li-ion, green hydrogen, fuel cells, solar etc - may add sizable pricing inefficiencies.
+Fewer analysts then in zero-CO2 (and those that are, do excellent work!) on a flood of new attention & price discovery 'animal spirits' in tow, brought scope for gains.
 A 3rd factor may be all-too human: Disbelief!
 Difference of Opinion Is What Makes a Market; deep skepticism, even shorting - vs +12,000% gains in an equity impactful.
-4th is many 'ESG' baskets are steeped in greenwash; for example, they still may have natural gas!
-Our's with true clean focus is instead very unique & has been consistent for 18+ years; that it's come into favor maybe is good fortune.
+4th was 'ESG' baskets may be steeped in greenwash; for example, they still may have natural gas!
+Our's with true clean focus is instead very unique & has been consistent for 20+ years; that it had come into favor maybe was good fortune.

-We'd seen similar in ECO back 2004-2007 as green energy, unknown, first grabbed a spotlight - sharp rises in tiny solar firms, electric car startups, li-ion batteries, storage, H2 fuel cells.
-Stubbornly-held (dis)beliefs maybe broke down just a bit - or not.
-Views oft heard in 2004 had included electric cars could never be fast as 'real cars', nor see a 200 miles range, nor be as pretty, nor as fun to drive.
-Views often were solar & wind 'weren't real' - vs. 'always cheaper' coal.
+We'd seen similar in ECO in 2004-2007 as green energy, unknown, first grabbed a spotlight.
+Sharp rises in tiny solar firms, electric car startups, li-ion batteries, storage, H_2 fuel cells.
+Stubborn-held (dis)beliefs maybe broke down a bit - or not.
+Views oft heard 2004 had included electric cars could never be fast as 'real cars', nor see a 200 miles range, nor be as pretty, nor as fun to drive.
+Views then oft were solar & wind 'weren't real' - vs. 'always cheaper' coal.
 Future earnings estimates, on such short-term valuations, resisted penciling anew.
-Importantly, valuations were based on only their future promise back in 2007.
-Clean energy back then, was itself still much too costly.
-And all crashed on overcapacity, plus higher relative costs - with clean being still just 'promise only' back then 2007-2014.
+Importantly, valuations were based on only seeming promise back in 2004-2007.
+Clean energy back then, was itself thought as much too costly.
+And true, after 2007 crashed on overcapacity, higher relative costs - clean still just 'promise only' back then 2007-2014.

-So re-think in 2020s what's maybe possible this decade, as maybe more than promise only.
-Perhaps: 5-million-mile batteries; whole regions competing to make renewables, electric cars; solar-electricity costs falling <under penny a kilowatt/hour, perhaps green hydrogen - all causing new look at valuations.
+Re-thinking in 2020s what's maybe possible this/next decade, as maybe more than promise.
+Perhaps: 1-5 million-mile batteries; whole regions competing to make renewables & electric cars; solar-electricity costs falling <under penny a kilowatt/hour, perhaps green hydrogen - all causing new looks at valuations.
 Past inefficiencies in equity pricing, looked at again.
 To more accurately see prospects is never bad: disruption, narrowing gaps is an engine of growth.
 Clean/new displaces dirty/old.
-Over & over, closing gaps from 'state A' - to 'state B' propels.
-At the quantum-level up to our own macro and visible.
+Over & over closing gaps from 'state A' - to 'state B' propels.
+At a quantum-level up to our own macro and visible.
 From state A - to a state B can push at the macro level, on to our small planet, to our solar system, the local galaxy etc.